EshayDev/Amimod/README.md

 Once you've either manually entered hex patterns or imported hex notes, click the "Patch Hex" button to apply the patch to the selected executable.

 - If the patch is successful, Amimod will display a success message.

-- If there are any errors (e.g., no matches found, invalid hex string, etc.), Amimod will show a detailed error message to help you troubleshoot.
+- If there are any errors (e.g., no matches found, invalid hex string, improper wildcard usage, etc.), Amimod will show a detailed error message to help you troubleshoot.

 ### Step 5: Monitoring Progress

-While the patch is being applied, a progress indicator will appear at the bottom of the window, informing you that the patching process is in progress (often not even noticeable due to the speed of newer Macs).
+While the patch is being applied, a progress indicator will appear at the bottom of the window, informing you that the patching process is in progress.
 Once completed, you'll receive a success or error notification.

 ## Requirements